carntim/scpf/docs/ruling/disciplinary-hearings.md

 A Disciplinary Hearing is a process in which a community member may attend a hearing in relation to an action that has been taken towards them.
 In such sessions, it provides the chance for the member in question to state their case to a set of jurors as to why said action should be reversed or modified.
 The process is intended to provide fair treatment and independent review.

 ## Proceedings of Hearings
 All participating parties will be invited/added to a Discord channel in which the session will commence.
 During the session, a discussion will be held explaining why the issued action was taken.
-The requester will have the opportunity to debunk the issued action and/or apologise for their behaviour.
+The requester will have the opportunity to debunk the issued action.

 When the above stated discussion comes to a conclusion, the content of the channel will be reviewed by the relevant parties (usually the Ethics Committee High Command and/or the O5 Council, although can be other parties if necessary) and a conclusion will be reached.
 The verdict will be conveyed to the requester within 48 hours with reasoning as to why this conclusion was reached.